Toaplan STG Chronicle – 2012 Developer Interviews

 Uemura: Normally planning documents are made by the developers to get permission from the company to make the game, right?
 But we didn’t have to do that.
 We simply made we wanted ourselves, so there was no need to present anything beforehand.
 The people selling our games wouldn’t sell them until we were done, so their opinions didn’t factor in.
 It was a good time. (laughs)

-Uemura: Yeah, though I don’t think they did any planning. (laughs) There was a department with that name, but till the end, it was just all of us submitting our various development ideas.
+Uemura: There was a department with that name, but I don’t think they did any planning. (laughs) Up to the end, it was just all of us submitting our various ideas.
 It was kind of like a competition.

 Yuge: More than planning docs, we’d usually bring some prototype of the game, I believe.